- Image 1 of 2

 PHILADELPHIA – Philadelphia has been trying for decades to tackle its litter problem and shed itself of the nickname Filthadelphia.

-Nic Esposito is director of the City's Zero Waste and Litter Cabinet.
-He says such signs often end up as litter, and a littered community is bad for residents and bad for business.
+"These signs often end up as litter, and a littered community is bad for residents and bad for business," said Nic Esposito, director of the City's Zero Waste and Litter Cabinet.

 The city paid groups 50 cents per sign, which ranged from music flyers to predatory offers to buy houses and cars, plastered to utility poles and traffic signs across the city.

 Mayor Jim Kenney created the Zero Waste and Litter Cabinet two years ago take on the problem, and this year the group unveiled 31 short- and long-term recommendations on what Philadelphia describes as "a bold goal of becoming 90 percent zero waste and litter-free by 2035."

 Although not the highest priority, the illegal signs were something the cabinet had funding to tackle, and the roundup was a fun way to create awareness, Esposito said.

 "Putting up signs in public spaces is a big issue, especially predatory signs," Esposito said.
 "People feel disrespected and preyed upon."